 - User-level behavioral data (ex: Users have who done X in the Past 30 days)

 Filtering heatmaps to a more targeted level is an excellent way to dig in to specific user trends and behaviors.
-For example, you could analyze how users navigate your help center based on whether they are brand new users vs. returning users.
-Another example is filtering for users who have submitted a support ticket vs. users who haven’t.
+For example, you could analyze how users navigate your help center based on whether they are brand new users versus returning users.
+Another example is filtering for users who have submitted a support ticket versus users who haven’t.

 Interpreting heatmap results

-Heatmap results are generated from a sample of session replays that match the query parameters you set out.
+Heatmap results are generated from a sample of session replays that match the criteria you set.

 Each heatmap has three key elements:

 - The user behavior overlay: This is an overlay of user behavior, based on their cursor’s x-y position on the page.
-This is aggregated across the sessions that match your query.
+This is aggregated across sessions that match your chart.

-- The background image: This is a randomly selected representation of one of the pages that match your query, as a user saw it.
+- The background image: This is a randomly selected representation of one of the pages that match your chart, as a user saw it.

 - The details panel: This shows you the legend, and how many sessions were analyzed to generate the heatmap.